nathanjoseph123/cyph3r/README.md

 ## Installation

+server(cyph3r): Download the latest release https://nullroot1.itch.io/cyph3r
-Download the latest release for Windows from the [Releases page](https://github.com/nathanjoseph123/cyph3r/releases).
+client(whispher/Шепот): Download the latest release https://nullroot1.itch.io/whisper

 *Windows:*

-1. Download whisper.exe or cyph3r.exe from the release.
+1. Download whisper.exe or cyph3r.exe from the above.
 2. Double-click to run.
 No installation required.

 ---
 *linux:*
-1. Download whisper.exe or cyph3r.exe from the release.
+1. Download whisper.exe or cyph3r.exe from the link above.
 2. Use wine to run .
 No installation required.

 ---